fsckfoo/fsckfoo.github.io/README.md

-when u create a shitty meme website and accidentally find a XSS 0day in github
+when u create a shitty meme website and accidentally find a XSS -1 day in github

 ░▒▓███████▓▒░░▒▓█▓▒░      ░▒▓██████▓▒░ ░▒▓██████▓▒░░▒▓███████▓▒░
 ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░     ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░